Top 25 Most Common Scrap Metals

 Computer Wire

-If you are taking apart computers frequently and/or are diligent about sorting your materials when removing them, this type of wire will be one you see quite often.
-There are a variety of types and sizes inside a computer that will be graded differently, be sure to separate them to get the best prices.
-Examples include Cat 5 wire, HDMI cables, Power cords, and Power Supply Wires.
+If you take apart computers frequently and/or are diligent about sorting your materials when removing them, this type of wire will be one you see pretty often.
+Various types and sizes inside a computer will be graded differently.
+Keep your wire stripper nearby, and be sure to separate them to get the best prices.
+Examples include Cat 5 wires, HDMI cables, Power cords, and Power Supply Wires.

 Learn More